Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 • Lodz.

-These cities, included in the list above, contain a population of more than four hundred thousand people.
-Cities from this seven are not only the most populated, but also the most attractive.
+These cities included in the list above have a population of more than four hundred thousand people.
+Cities from these seven are not only the most populated, but also the most attractive.

-These are cities with the most developed infrastructure.
-Tourists and students often come to such cities.
-In addition to them, these cities are often visited by businessmen of different levels.
+These are the cities with the most developed infrastructure.
+Tourists and students most often come to such cities.
+In addition to them, these cities are often visited by businessmen of various levels.

-Cities in Poland crossed the mark of nine hundred and thirteen.
+Cities in Poland have crossed the mark of nine hundred and thirteen.

-Surnames with ending –sky became the most numerous.
-Surnames with such an ending used to mean belonging to the area in which its owners were born.
+Surnames with endings –skiy became the most numerous.
+Surnames with this ending used to mean belonging to the area in which its owners were born.
 Since ancient times, such surnames were exclusively among the nobility.
-In the 15-16 centuries, surnames with such an ending spread among ordinary people.
+In the 15th and 16th centuries, surnames with this ending spread among ordinary people.

-Last name ending in –sky although quite common in Poland, such surnames can be worn by people who are not related to the Poles.
-Surnames, originating from crafts or other occupations, have become a kind of indicator of their prevalence and popularity in the old days.
+Last name ending in –skiy Although quite common in Poland, such surnames can be worn by people who are not related to Poles.
+Surnames derived from crafts or other occupations have become a kind of indicator of their prevalence and popularity in the old days.

-The list includes the most common surnames in Poland:
+The list includes surnames most common in Poland:

 • Wozniak